-I have been, for as long as I can remember, the kind of person who worries about how long these moments will last – I have been known to talk myself out of existing in moments like this for too long out of the fear that they will disappear.
+I have been, for as long as I can remember, the kind of person who worries about how long these moments will last, the kind of person who paradoxically, dreams about these moments and lives them with a mental timer attached – I have been known to talk myself out of existing in moments like this for too long out of the fear that they will disappear.

 I think about what Diana Evans wrote, in describing a photograph of a moment and wonder about my own moments of rightness that exist amidst the chaos.
-More recently or rather, in adulthood, I’ve started to realise that the moments exist beyond short, fleeting moments.
+More recently, I’ve started to realise that the moments exist beyond short, fleeting moments.
 There are now, moments of my life that are in some ways, a separate world.

 WFH has intensified this for me in an interesting way.
 How do I translate my world of work to my parents when we have lunch together in the middle of the workday?

 It makes me think about how many moments of rightness will appear.
 How there are moments of rightness that are a sentence, or an encouraging smile that will take shape in years to come.
-About a month or so prior to this moment in May – I worried about security and stability in my first bout of unemployment.
-I worried about how much of a burden I must be to my parents to be hopping between jobs in such a short space of time.
+About a month or so prior to this moment in May – I worried about security and stability in my first bout of unemployment, I felt burdensome to my parents who couldn’t understand this hopping between jobs seeking so called fulfilment, the defining pursuit of our generation.
 I realise now that security and stability looks different in this part of life.
-The work experience, academic accolades, and network I am now a part of, is a form of security and stability.
+These very experiences, of being in between stability and instability, academic accolades, and networks I am now a part of, are a form of security and stability.
 It remains difficult to see that for yourself and accept that things have changed.
-In that time of unemployment (which was undoubtedly, one of the best decisions I had made) I realised how much of me still carries fears from many years ago and how much of my self and the worlds I exist in, I compartmentalise.
+In that time of unemployment (which was undoubtedly, one of the best decisions I had made) I realised how much of me still lives with parts fears and how much of my self and the worlds I exist in, I compartmentalise.

-We all have or play different roles, we perform, fake it till we make it, we present, and we just are.
+We all have or play different roles, we perform, we present, and we just are.
 We compartmentalise parts of ourselves and bring them to the forefront when it is time.
 I wonder if that sometimes makes us feel disbelief in some of our parts and roles.
 Will the roles – or the worlds, ever become one?
 I often feel like I am glimpsing at different hues of my existence and dreams depending on my company.

-I am researching and writing about social mobility this week at work – I will be for the next few weeks.
+In part, these thoughts have come together because I am researching and writing about social mobility this week at work – I will be for the next few weeks.
 I am pleased that we are talking about this as an industry and in the workplace.
-At the same I am, as I often am, struggling with the duality of researching and writing about something that is so important to me and coming across stats and research that are upsetting to read.
-How do I write about the emotional impact and weight of all of this that no bursary or career progression will change?
+At the same time, I am, as I often am, struggling with the duality of researching and writing about something that is so important to me and a part of me.
+How do I write about the emotional impact and weight of all of this that no well intentioned bursary or career progression will change?
 How do I explain the chaos that surrounds me sometimes that I’ve learnt to laugh at and deal with simultaneously?
 How do I express that we live in such different worlds I can only talk to you about this in numbers?
 And then there is my position.
 Am I writing as one of the stats in these pieces, am I writing anthropologically or academically?
 I’m not sure how helpful these questions are either and it proves difficult to articulate this all at work even though it feels most important to me.

 For now, I have decided that one way I will process these feelings and combat that sense of the two worlds I feel like I am straddling or existing in, is to write – to continue to write, it has always had a grounding effect for me.